basp-group/uSARA/README.md

 "maxProjBaseline" % scalar, maximum projected baseline (in units of the wavelength; formally  max(sqrt(u.^2+v.^2)))
 ```

-Instructions to extract single-channel measurment file from a Measurement Set are provided in the [Readme File](https://github.com/basp-group/uSARA/blob/main/pyxisMs2mat/README.md).
+To extract the measurement file from Measurement Set Tables (MS), you can use the utility Python script `$uSARA/pyxisMs2mat/pyxis_ms2mat.py`.
+Instructions are provided in the [Readme File](https://github.com/basp-group/uSARA/blob/main/pyxisMs2mat/README.md).

 Note that the measurement file is of the same format as the input expected in the library [Faceted Hypersara](https://github.com/basp-group/Faceted-HyperSARA) for wideband imaging.
 ### Configuration (parameter) file
 The configuration file is a ``.json`` format file comprising all parameters to run the code.
+An example of the expected file is provided in `$uSARA/config/`.

 ## Examples
 An example script is provided in the folder ``examples``.
 To launch these tests, please download the simulated measurements from this (temporary) [Dropbox link](https://www.dropbox.com/scl/fo/et0o4jl0d9twskrshdd7j/h?rlkey=gyl3fj3y7ca1tmoa1gav71kgg&dl=0) and move the folder ``simulated_measurements`` folder inside ``./examples``.
 Then change your current directory to ``./examples`` and launch the MATLAB scripts inside the folder.
 The results will be saved in the folder ``./results/3c353_dt8_seed0``.
 The groundtruth images of these measurements can be found in this (temporary) [Dropbox link](https://www.dropbox.com/scl/fo/mct058u0ww9301vrsgeqj/h?rlkey=hz8py389nay5jmqgzxz4knqja&dl=0).